This lightweight massager provides two hours of continuous use. Four high-quality attachments. Trusted brand.

-Why are Theragun products so expensive?
+Why are the best massage guns so expensive?
 These small, gun-shaped devices aren’t like the handheld massagers that have come before.
 Those awkward devices rarely provided any actual relief from pain and soreness, and they were more of a Brookstone novelty than a genuine massage tool.
 Theragun delivers a major upgrade to regular handheld massagers with a more precise, concentrated functionality.
-They typically consist of a ball head that rapidly massages your muscles in what’s called percussive therapy (don’t worry, it doesn’t hurt), but sometimes utilizes a rubbing motion as well.
-Massage guns are built for athletic recovery — loosening tight muscles, reducing chronic pain, relieving soreness, etc — but they’re also great for portable, easy stress-relief.
+The best massage guns typically consist of a ball head that rapidly massages your muscles in what’s called percussive therapy (don’t worry, it doesn’t hurt), but sometimes utilizes a rubbing motion as well.
+Massage guns are built for athletic recovery — loosening tight muscles, reducing chronic pain, relieving soreness — but they’re also great for portable, easy stress-relief.

-If you’re looking for an affordable Theragun, their lightweight G3 gun is one of our favorites, delivering relief via a fast-moving massage head (choose from 29 or 40 strokes-per-second) and a highly portable design.
+If you’re looking for an affordable Theragun, their lightweight Theragun Prime is one of our favorite new products from the brand, delivering relief via a fast-moving massage head.
+Unlike previous generations of Theragun products, the Prime features five different speed settings.
 It’s the creme-of-the-crop when it comes to affordable massage guns, and it’s what you’ll find in the lockers of many athletes and fitness geeks.

 What Are The Best Theragun Alternatives?

-The Theragun is very high-quality and very effective, but there’s still the problem of the price tag.
-The Theragun G3 model is currently priced at $400, while the G3 Premium massage gun will set you back $600.
+When you’ve tested massage guns and read countless massage gun reviews (and we have), you know that Theragun’s line of premium massagers is hard to beat, but there’s still the problem of the price tag.
+The Theragun Prime is currently priced at $300, while their best massage guns will set you back $600.
 That’s outside most people’s budgets.
-Unfortunately, some of the highest quality alternatives to the Theragun are actually more expensive than the cheapest Theragun models.
+Unfortunately, some of the highest quality alternatives to the Theragun are just as expensive, if not more expensive, than the cheapest Theragun models.